Akuli/tkinter-tutorial/getting-started.md

 the only window that our program creates.
 Tkinter starts Tcl when you create the root window.

-Don't create multiple root windows.
-Some things in tkinter use a root window implicitly, and you can't be sure about which root window they use if you create multiple root windows.
-We'll create multiple windows with `tk.Toplevel` later.

-**TODO:** turn "later" into a link, or move all of this "one root only" stuff somewhere else?

 ```python
 label = tk.Label(root, text="Hello World!")
 ```